 Secure outdoor areas for walking and planned activities are an important part of assisted living and memory care settings.

-“While both options provide activities and supportive care by trained staff, memory care settings are designed and staffed to provide the specialized care and surroundings needed for people living with dementia,” explained Michelle Rivers, Arbor Nurse Manager at Wesley Lea Hill.
+“While both options provide activities and supportive care by trained staff, memory care settings are designed and staffed to provide the specialized care and surroundings needed for people living with dementia,” explained Michelle, a nurse in The Arbor at Wesley Lea Hill.

-Compared to other memory care providers, Wesley’s larger apartments with kitchens and smaller neighborhoods provide a unique living option in a secure but more residential setting, ideal for couples who wish to stay together.
+Compared to other memory care providers, Wesley’s larger apartments with kitchens and smaller neighborhoods provide a unique living option in a secure but more residential setting.
+This is ideal for couples who wish to stay together.

 How and When to Decide